Department of Psychology

 Tracking eye-movements helps us to find out where people preferentially attend to when looking at a picture or a film.
 Tracking eye-movements is possible by using a camera that tracks the cornea as it is searching a visual display.
-This research study investigates where adults with ASC look when looking at videos of people performing everyday simple actions like reaching out for something.
-Understanding attentional preferences of adults with ASC can gives us valuable information about attentional patterns and social understanding.
+This research study investigates where autistic people look when looking at videos of people performing everyday simple actions like reaching out for something.
+Understanding attentional preferences of autistic people gives us valuable information about attentional patterns and social understanding.

 The results of this study can be downloaded here: Eye tracking summary

 Members and collaborators

 - Alex Díaz (Universidad Autonoma de Madrid)

 - Dominic Dew (Portsmouth City Council)

 - Karen Templeton-Mepstead (Hampshire Autism Society)